Improved Parallel Construction of Wavelet Trees and Rank/Select Structures: Conclusion

 \section{Conclusion}

 We have described parallel algorithms for wavelet tree construction with improved work complexity.
 The ideas extend to constructing wavelet trees of arbitrary shape, multiary wavelet trees, as well as wavelet matrices.
 We also showed that the rank and select structures stored on the nodes of the wavelet tree can be constructed work-efficiently in parallel.
 An open problem is obtaining a parallel wavelet tree algorithm with $O(n\lceil\log\sigma/\sqrt{\log n}\rceil)$ work and polylogarithmic depth for any value of $\sigma$.
+We are also interested in improving the working space bound of some of our algorithms.